-Nightjars possess great agility in flight that allows them to catch insects in their large mouths while cruising along.
-The back of the nightjar’s mouth opens two inches in width, which is wider than it’s length, but their mouths open vertically as well as horizontally.
+Nightjars possess great agility in flight, allowing them to catch insects in their large mouths while cruising along.
+The back of the nightjar’s mouth opens two inches in width, which is wider than its length, but their mouths open vertically as well as horizontally.

 This allows the bird to swoop past and scoop up its prey while soaring through the air.
 They fly out from perches or on the ground, usually into open areas such as meadows or pastures.

-When residing around cities, they will fly under street lights as moths and other insects are drawn to the light.
-Besides hunting, their mouths make excellent drinking cups, allowing them to soar low over ponds and lakes, drinking in fresh water as they fly by.
+When residing around cities, they will fly under street lights like moths and other insects are drawn to the light.
+Besides hunting, their mouths make excellent drinking cups, allowing them to soar low over ponds and lakes, drinking in freshwater as they fly by.

-During their hunting maneuvers, they will dive abruptly from above the treetops and when coming out of a dive, flex their wings.
+During their hunting maneuvers, they will dive abruptly from above the treetops and flex their wings when coming out of a dive.
 Air moving across the wingtips will create a booming sound.
 This is mostly performed by males, possibly to attract females.

 How Does Weather Affect The Nightjar Hunting?

 Weather conditions have to be just right for the nightjar when hunting.
-They don’t hunt during the day and if weather at night is cloudy, rainy or very windy and cold, the nightjar is unable to hunt and therefore, unable to eat.
+They don’t hunt during the day, and if the weather at night is cloudy, rainy, or very windy and cold, the nightjar is unable to hunt and, therefore, unable to eat.

-If several days go by with bad weather then it is believed that the nightjar can induce a state of torpor.
-Torpor is a physiological change that takes place in the body where they can lower their temperature, slowing their metabolism down when conditions are unfavorable for hunting.
+If several days go by with bad weather, then it is believed that the nightjar can induce a state of torpor.
+Torpor is a physiological change in the body where they can lower their temperature, slowing their metabolism down when conditions are unfavorable for hunting.